pedronauck/react-video/README.md

   );
 ```

-The property `videoId` is optional, so you can use it or not.
-If you don't pass the property, the component will select your type of video based on your id.
+The property `from` is optional.
+If you don't pass the property, the component will select the video provider based on the id.

 ```javascript
   React.render(